 As the only prize awarded by the University Council, it is considered to be the University's most prestigious prize.

-NOMINATIONS FOR 2016 HAVE NOW CLOSED!
+NOMINATIONS FOR 2017 ARE NOW OPEN!

 To be eligible for the Chancellor Robert Hope Memorial Prize students are required to: